Copyright 2020 - GaryJonesRacing.com - All rights reserved.

 Sadly, my father passed away in 2008 at age 84, a giant in his own right in the history of American motocross.
-Although I continue to race in both vintage and other off-road series', I am passing the torch to a new generation of Jones racers, my son's, Greg & Justin, and the public through the motocross schools I conduct.
+Although I continue to race in both vintage and other off-road series', I am passing the torch to a new generation of Jones racers, my son's, Greg & Justin, and to everyone I meet while at the races.

 Gary Jones (born April 22, 1952 in Southern California) is an American former professional motocross racer.
 He won the first three AMA 250cc Motocross National Championships, riding three different brands of motorcycles, a feat which has never been repeated.